mattermost/mattermost-handbook/operations/research-and-development/product/release-process/security-release.md

 # Security Release Process

-Security dot releases are done for high and medium level severity security issues.
+Security dot releases are done for high, medium and low level severity security issues based on [the backport policy](https://handbook.mattermost.com/operations/security/product-security/product-vulnerability-process#backport-policy).
 The general steps are:

 1. A pull request for the issue is submitted and dev/QA reviewed, and then merged.
 2. The bug fix is cherry-picked to the relevant release branch.